daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 ![](/resources_pages/imgs/RStudio-ubuntu.png)

+> Note that since we installed RStudio directly from a deb file rather than from a repository or a snap package, it will not be updated when we run `sudo apt upgrade` and not automatically as for snap packages.
+Instead, RStudio will notify you of any available updates when the program is launched.

 ### Essential R packages

 The `tidyverse` R package (and some others) have external dependencies on Ubuntu outside of R. We need to install these first before we install such R packages: